-As at 31 December 2021, none of the other Independent Directors, namely, Messrs Quah Ban Huat, Ng Chee Keong and Lee Lay Eng Juliana, have served on the Board for more than nine years from their respective date of appointment.
+As at 31 December 2022, none of the remaining two (2) Independent Directors, namely, Mr Ng Chee Keong and Ms Lee Lay Eng Juliana, have served on the Board for more than nine years from their respective date of appointment.
+However, based on Mr Ng's date of appointment of 23 July 2014, he will be reaching his ninth year of appointment as the Independent Director of the Company on 23 July 2023.